eehh-stanford/SNA-workshop/intro-SNA.md

 ### Network data

-Let's assume you are going to collect "typical" network data: ego-centric networks
+Let's assume you are going to collect "typical" network data collected in an ethnographic context: ego-centric networks

 You'll need to:

--   Construct an appropriate set of name-generator questions.
+-   Construct an appropriate set of name-generator questions
--   Select necessary/elicitable information about the contacts.
+-   Select necessary/elicitable information about the contacts (i.e., name-interpreter questions)
--   Get linking information about each contact for ego-network "scale-up."
+-   Elicit alter-alter relationships for ego's alters if you are collecting more than a minimal ego-network

 #### Problems to consider

 What if:

--   You cannot get full names of contacts.
+-   You cannot get full names of contacts?
--   Participants don't know much about their contacts.
+-   Participants don't know much about their contacts?
--   You don't know what kinds of contacts are meaningful.
+-   You don't know what kinds of contacts are meaningful?

 #### Setting up surveys

--   Network data collection can actually be a fairly messy endeavor.
+-   Network data collection can actually be a fairly messy endeavor
+-   Elicitation of many alters, alter-alter contacts, and name-interpreter data can be very burdensome of subjects (and researchers!)
--   Setting up your surveys to streamline the data prep step will save your sanity.
+-   Setting up your surveys to streamline the data prep step will save your sanity
 -   Different research objectives call for very different set-ups.

 Let's look at a couple of examples...